NerdFNY/NerdFNY.github.io/index.md

 ---

 ## News and Updates
+- **Feb 2024:** Recommended as Outstanding Graduates of Zhejiang Province.
 - **Jan 2024:** One paper is accpeted to RAL.
 - **Jan 2024:** One paper is accpeted to TMM.
 - **Dec 2023:** One paper is accpeted to TITS.